andrasq/node-quickq/Readme.md

 arrival order.

 Multi-tenant job mixes are supported with a built-in "fair-share" scheduler option.
+The fair share scheduler tracks jobs by their `type`, and limits the number of running jobs of any type to that type's share of the jobs queued.
+The share is capped at a configurable 80% of the available job slots.

 Similar to `async.queue` but much much faster and with fewer surprises.